trstlabs/intento/docs/docs/actions/from-connected-chain.md

 Initiating an action for the first time locally on Neutron can be done as follows:

- 1. Proposal 1 Message 1: IC20 token tranfser: Submit AutoTX on Intento.
+ 1. Proposal 1 Message 1: IC20 token tranfser: Submit action on Intento.
 In the `action` memo, `msgs` should contain AuthZ's MsgExec with `MsgExecuteContract`.
  2. Proposal 2 Message 1: Allow the DAO's NTRN tokens to be used for fees by `destination_chain_ica_address` with a FeeGrant.
   Proposal 2 Message 2: AuthZ grant to ICA to execute `MsgExecuteContract`.

  For a DAO swapping tokens on a recurring basis on Osmosis for the first time, 2 proposals should be made.

- 1. Proposal 1 Message 1: IC20 token tranfser: Submit AutoTX on Intento.
+ 1. Proposal 1 Message 1: IC20 token tranfser: Submit action on Intento.
 In the `action` memo, `msgs` should contain AuthZ's MsgExec with `MsgSwapExactAmountOut`
  2. Proposal 2 Message 1: Send OSMO tokens to using `MsgTransfer` to `destination_chain_ica_address`.
   Proposal 2 Message 2: AuthZ grant to ICA to execute `MsgSwapExactAmountOut`.